assistant-knowledge

 External links disclaimer: Some links on this page take you to external websites.
 These sites are not operated by the practice and we are not responsible for their content.

-The Patient Advice and Liaison Service (PALS) provides confidential advice, support and information about NHS services.
+People's Enquiry and Resolution Service (PEARS) provides confidential advice, support and information about NHS services.
 If something about your care concerns you, PALS can help resolve issues quickly and guide you on the best way to raise concerns or provide feedback.

 We are committed to providing the best possible care and treatment for people across North Wales.
 Sometimes things may not go as expected, and when this happens it is important that concerns are addressed promptly and appropriately.

-Depending on your situation, you may need support and guidance from either the Patient Advice and Liaison Service (PALS) or the NHS Complaints Service.
+Depending on your situation, you may need support and guidance from either the People's Enquiry and Resolution Service (PEARS) or the NHS Complaints Service.

-• PALS can help answer questions about NHS services.
+• PEARS can help answer questions about NHS services.

 • They can provide advice on how to raise a concern.